Golden Swan–True American

-Golden Swan-True American, also known as the Caola Building, is located in Trenton, Mercer County, New Jersey, United States.
-The building was built in 1861 and was added to the National Register of Historic Places on April 30, 2008.
+The Golden Swan–True American, also known as the Caola Building, is a group of three interconnected brick row houses located at 101–107 South Warren Street in the city of Trenton in Mercer County, New Jersey, United States.
+101 South Warren Street was built in 1815, 105 around 1820, and 107 around 1844.
+The building was added to the National Register of Historic Places on April 30, 2008, for its significance in communications and politics/government.
+It was added as a contributing property to the Downtown Trenton Commercial Historic District on March 10, 2025.